dusty-nv/jetson-inference/docs/imagenet-example.md

 	const int classIndex = net->Classify(imgCUDA, imgWidth, imgHeight, &confidence);
 ```

-The `imageNet::Classify()` function accepts an image in GPU memory and performs the inferencing in TensorRT.
+The `imageNet::Classify()` function accepts an image in GPU memory, and performs the inferencing with TensorRT.

 It returns the index of the object class that the image was recognized as, along with the confidence value of the result.

 #### Interpreting the Results

-Unless the call to `imageNet::Classify()` resulted in an error, print out the classification info of the recognized object:
+Unless the call to `imageNet::Classify()` resulted in an error, let's print out the classification info of the recognized object:

 ``` cpp
 	// make sure a valid classification result was returned